Dear Chile Traveler,

-1. Passport: A valid passport is required for entry into Chile and a ninety-day visa is given to US and European Community citizens upon entry.
+1. Passport: A valid passport is required for entry into Chile; those traveling on regular passports do not need a tourist visa.
+A tourist card is issued at the international port-of-entry at a fee of $160.00 payable in U.S. dollars only. http://chile.usembassy.gov/tourist_cards.html.
 All participants should carry a photocopy of the personal data page of your passport.
 A copy of your passport is the easiest way to prove your identity if you happen to lose your passport.

 If you are traveling with a passport from a different country other than the USA, please call the Chilean Consulate nearest to you and find out if there are any visa requirements.
 You can also check the requirements for each country by logging onto www.chile-usa.org/consular.htm

 2. Booking Your Flight: You are booking your own international flights to Santiago, Chile.
 If you arrive before the starting date of the trip, you will be responsible for your own taxi transfer, hotel accommodations before the trip starts, and transportation to Los Lobos Lodge.
 You can book a private transfer from Los Lobos if you wish.

 Once you have your flight information, please email it to firstname.lastname@example.org .
 This way we will be able to track your arrivals.

 3. Extra Nights: If you decide to arrive early or if your flight schedule requires you to stay in Chile one or more extra day or extra nights, you can stay at Los Lobos with previous reservation and confirmation of availability.
 Otherwise we recommend the W Hotel in Santiago or Holiday Inn in the Santiago Airport.

 4. Herbs and supplements: Bring your daily supplements if you take any.
 Be sure to declare any herbs when coming in thru customs to avoid fines.